ananya07105/Vehicle-Detection-and-Speed-Tracking-System/README.md

 **Note:**

 We have estimated these values manually for the current road to calculate pixels per metre(ppm).
-Therefore, the value will vary from road to road and have to be adjusted to be used on any other video.
+Therefore, the value will vary from road to road and have to be adjusted to be used on other video.

 If I talk about the part how we estimated ppm, we need to know the actual width in metres of the road(you can use google to find the approximate width of the road in your country).
 Also, we have taken the video frame and calculated the width of the road in pixels digitally.
 Now, we have the width of the road in metres from the real world and in pixels from our video frame.
 To map the distances between these two worlds, we have calculated pixels per metre by dividing distance of road in pixels to metres.